durinfab/Home-Assistant-Config/README.md

 #### 🏋🏼‍♂️ HX711 - Weight Sensor ####

 Some of you might ask what you can do with a weight sensor in a Smart Home.
 A whole lot of!
 I use them placed under my bed to detect the presence there.
-Because my girlfriend weighs less than me, we can differentiate who and how much people are there.
+Because my partner weighs less than me, we can differentiate who and how much people are there.
 This enables a lot of handy automations.

 <details><summary>Using in automations</summary>
 <p>